 ABOUT

-Sarah Eagle Heart (Waŋblí Šiná Wíŋyaŋ, Eagle Shawl Woman), Oglála Lakota, is an Emmy Award–winning social justice storyteller, entrepreneur, and philanthropic leader.
+Sarah Eagle Heart (Waŋblí Šiná Wíŋyaŋ, Eagle Shawl Woman), Oglála Lakota, is an Emmy Award–winning social impact storyteller, entrepreneur, and philanthropic leader.
+Her work blends Indigenous worldview with media, advocacy, and economic development to create transformative change across sectors.
 Sarah co-founded Zuyá Entertainment and Eagle Heart Collectiv to create multi-platform stories based on her unique worldview infused by her Lakota culture.

 Ms. Eagle Heart utilizes storytelling to amplify Lakota worldview and uplift critical issues that affect Indigenous Peoples.
 She has worked with a number of high profile allies, activists, and influencers including: Anne Hathaway, John Legend, Marisa Tomei, Mark Ruffalo, Monica Ramirez, Piper Perabo, Presiding Bishop Katharine Jefferts Schori, Taboo from Black Eyed Peas, Portugal The Man and the Obama Administration.